ArthTechnologies/quartz/README.md

 # Contributing

-To run a dev server, follow the instructions in "how to run without docker"
+To run a dev server, follow steps 1 and 2 in "how to run" and then run `npm run dev` instead of `node run`.

 ## Contributing Guidelines

-- Please format your code with Prettier VSCode extension or an alternative that achieves the same results.
+- Please format your code with the Prettier VSCode extension or an alternative that achieves the same results.

 ### Check out our [frontend](https://github.com/arthmc/observer)'s progress

-## Why Arth Panel?

-The main difference between an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

 # To-do list